jonahkaks/Gas-station-software/README.md

 # Gas-Station-Software
 The software is trying to implement double entry book keeping in python.
-The software use python and Gtk for the interfaces
+The software use python and Gtk for the  graphical user interfaces
 #Development Process
 <table>
   <thead>